-Obama Care and F1/F2 Visa
+Obama Care and F1 and F2 Visa

 Schools in the US offer health insurance plans for student on the F1 Visa.
-Although there is no set requirements for health insurance for F2 Visa, it is highly important for everyone in the US to have health insurance as medical expenses are extremely high in the US where you might end up spending all your savings and be wiped out with no money in case you come across any medical emergency.
+Although there is no set requirements for health insurance for F2 Visa, it is highly important for students in the US to have international student insurance as medical expenses are extremely high in the US where you might end up spending all your savings and be wiped out with no money in case you come across any medical emergency.